eficode-academy/helm-katas/sharing-charts.md

 Congratulations!
 You have now made your first chart repository.

-**Add the new repository to your helm cli**
+**Add the new repository to your Helm cli**

 To test out your newly created repo, try to add it to your helm CLI.

-- Add the repository to helm: `helm repo add my-repo https://<yourGitHubUsername.github.io/helm-katas`
+- Add the repository to Helm: `helm repo add my-repo https://<yourGitHubUsername.github.io/helm-katas`
-- List your helm repositories to see the newly added repo: `helm repo list`
+- List your Helm repositories to see the newly added repo: `helm repo list`

 ```sh
 $ helm repo list